-VITA's statutory security responsibilities include (but are not limited to):
+VITA's statutorily-obligated security responsibilities include (but are not limited to):

 § 2.2-2009 of the Code of Virginia requires the Chief Information Officer of the Virginia Information Technologies Agency to develop policies, standards, and guidelines to ensure that any procurement of information technology made by the Commonwealth's executive, legislative, and judicial branches and independent agencies is made in accordance with federal laws and regulations pertaining to information security and privacy.

-In accordance with § 2.2-2009 of the Code of Virginia, the Virginia Information Technologies Agency shall operate an information technology security service center to support the information technology security needs of agencies electing to participate in the information technology security service center.
-Support for participating agencies shall include, but not be limited to, vulnerability scans, information technology security audits, and Information Security Officer services.
+In accordance with § 2.2-2009 of the Code of Virginia, VITA shall operate an information technology security service center to support the information technology security needs of agencies electing to participate in the information technology security service center.
+Support for participating agencies shall include, but is not limited to, vulnerability scans, information technology security audits, and Information Security Officer services.
 Participating agencies shall cooperate with the Virginia Information Technologies Agency by transferring such records and functions as may be required.

 Established funding for both Technology Security Oversight Services and Cloud Based Services Oversight (refer to Title 2.2, Chapter 20.1 of the Code of Virginia).

-In accordance with Title 2.2, Chapter 20.1, Code of Virginia, "VITA shall prioritize efforts to modernize current information technology services and to make available to agencies, where appropriate, commercially-offered information technology services including but not limited to cloud computing, mobile, and artificial intelligence."
+In accordance with Title 2.2, Chapter 20.1, "VITA shall prioritize efforts to modernize current information technology services and to make available to agencies, where appropriate, commercially-offered information technology services including but not limited to cloud computing, mobile, and artificial intelligence."